 Why do you think the emotional charge of mushy commercials takes them easily to viral status?

 Make use of triggers that appeal to emotions in order to persuade your audience.
 When you have defined your market, then you are in a better position to determine which heartstrings to tug.
 You can either bank on love, fear, pity, envy, or emulation.
 Create emotional tension by presenting conflicting positive and negative emotions, and then come in with whatever you are selling as a solution to that dissonance.
-Make use of those triggers attached to all these positive and negative emotions.
-You may go for views that your customers agree with, attract some controversy (although you should be very careful with this), raise brand awareness, use power words, or even posting reviews.
+Use triggers attached to these positive and negative emotions, which include going for views that your customers agree with, attracting some controversy (although you should be very careful with this), raise brand awareness, using power words, or even posting reviews.
 Find more advice for creating viral content, here.

 Writing content is the meat of all your effort.
-It is here where you are able to define your core message for your audience.
-Content should not just be some empty string of words seemingly relevant to your brand or your message, because if you leave it at that, other, hungrier businesses will come for your lunch.
+This is where you get to define your core message for your audience.
+Content should not just be some empty string of words that seem relevant to your brand or your message, because if you leave it at that, other, hungrier businesses will come for your lunch.
 Content becomes “useful” in the sense that it draws in your customers by offering a benefit or unique value to them.

-Defining your core message and unique value proposition is what would distinguish you from other brands or businesses.
+Defining your core message and unique value proposition distinguishes you from other brands or businesses.
 Communicate a specific benefit to your customers and show them what sets you apart from the rest.
 You don't have to offer something different, but if you are able to express your value proposition well, then you could be several steps ahead of your competitors.
-Without this, you will be more likely on the heels of failure.
+Without this, you're more likely to be on the heels of failure.

 Now that you have a unique message, it's not the time to skimp on content marketing.
 This is where most companies stumble.
 Those who are willing to spend a lot on marketing are able expand their markets faster.
-Your budget reflects how you are prioritising your marketing efforts, and numbers show that budgets for content marketing are increasing every year since 2010.
-Content marketing is no cheap effort, and this means that you get what you pay for.
-So, if you want results you've got to cash in to go farther than your competitors.
+Your budget reflects how you are prioritising your marketing efforts, and the Content Marketing Institute also says how 57% of B2C marketers expect their content marketing budget to increase.
+You get what you pay for, after all, so, if you want results you've got to cash in to go farther than your competitors.